-1. Type of Federal Action: Status of Federal Action: 3.
-Report Type: [] a. contract [] a. bid/offer/appl ication [] a. ini tial filing b. grant b. initial award b. ma aterial change c. cooperative agreement c. post-award For Mo terial Change Only: Year d. loan FOI IVIA • • e. loan guarantee quarter f. loan insurance date of last report T 4.
-Name and Address of Reporting Entity: 5.
-If Reporting Entity in No. 4 is S ubawardee, Enter Name and Address of Prime: ☐ Prime ☐ Subaward Tier , if k (nown: Congressional District If known: Congressional District If known: 6.
+Type of Federal Action: a. contract Status of Federal [] a. bid/offer/appli ication [] a. ini itial filing b. grant b. initial award b. ma aterial change c. cooperative agreement c. post-award For Mai terial Change Only: Year d. loan • • e. loan guarantee date of quarter last report . f. loan insurance date of last report 4.
+Name and Address of Reporting Entity: □ Prime □ Subaward Tier , if I ee 5.
+If Reporting Entity in No. 4 is S and Address of Prime: ubawardee, Enter Name Congressional District If known: Congressional District If known: 6.
 Federal Department Agency 7.
-Federal Program Name/Descr iption: CDFA Number, if applicable: OBT / (Nambor, if applicable: - 8.
+Federal Program Name/Descri iption: CDFA Number, if applicable: - 8.
 Federal Action Number, if known: 9.
-Award Amount, if known: d) \$ 10.a.
-Name and Address of Lobbying Regist rant b.
-Individuals Performing Services (including address if (If individual, last name, first name, M different from 10a. , (Last name, First name, MI): 11.
-Information requested through this form i s authorized by title 31 U.S.C. section 1352.
-This disclosure of Signature: material representation of fact upon which by the tier above when this transaction was made or entered Print Name: into.
-This disclosure is required pursua Title: This information will be available for p person that fails to file the required discl to a not more than \$100,000 for each su Telephone No.: Date: 10 4 1101 111010 111411 \$ 100,000 101 04011 04 on randro.
-Fodoval Has Only Authorized for Local Reproduction Federal Use Only Standard Form-LLL (Rev. 7-97)
+Award Amount, if known: \$ 10.a.
+Name and Address of Lobbying Regist (If individual, last name, first name, M b.
+Individuals Performing Services different from 10a.
+(Last name, First name, MI): s (including address if 11.
+Information requested through this form i U.S.C. section 1352.
+This disclosure of Signature: material representation of fact upon which ch reliance was placed D: (A) by the tier above when this transaction into.
+This disclosure is required pursua Tillit Name: This information will be available for p Title: person that fails to file the required discitor to a not more than \$100,000 for each su osure shall be subject Telephone No.: Date: Federal Use Only Authorized for Local Reproduction Standard Form-LLL (Rev. 7-97)